ksahitreddy/Japanese-to-English-Translation-using-Transformers/README.md

 python train.py
 ```

+## Change configuration and hyperparameters

-If you want to change the configuration of the training such as epochs, batch size, sequence length, etc., you can do so in the [config.py](config.py) file.
+If you want to change the configuration of the training process such as number of epochs, batch size, sequence length, etc., you can do so by editing the [config.py](config.py) file.